 Ethical Diamonds and Conflict-Free Diamonds

 The 2006 movie Blood Diamond made many consumers aware of the issues surrounding conflict diamonds.
 A fictionalized account of how warlords in Sierra Leone funded their bloody civil war with diamonds, the movie rightfully shocked Western audiences.
 Ever since, the question of ethical diamond sourcing has come to the forefront for many young couples purchasing an engagement ring.
+(Read our guide to creating an ethical engagement ring for more information).

 For the purpose of this article, we’ll distinguish between conflict-free diamonds and ethical diamonds.
 Conflict-free refers to diamonds which have not financed civil wars.
 Ethical diamonds go further, ensuring fair pay, safe working conditions, environmentally sound practices, and no human rights abuses.